Lauren Crazybull is Alberta’s first provincial Artist in Residence.

 Communities applying to host the Artist in Residence may be required to cover associated travel and accommodations.
 The Artist in Residence will be traveling across the province throughout the year.
 If the Artist must travel more than 50 km to attend your invitation, the host organization will be required to cover associated costs, which may include travel, accommodations, and per diems.
 If the nature of the invitation requires the purchase of materials, these costs will be covered by the host organization.

 Fill out the following form to invite the Artist in Residence for a visit or a meeting.
-Please submit your request at least two weeks in advance of the planned event/meeting.
-Staff from Alberta Culture and Tourism will review your application and liaise with the Artist in Residence.
+Please submit your request at least two weeks in advance of the planned event / meeting.
+Staff from Alberta Culture, Multiculturalism and Status of Women will review your application and liaise with the Artist in Residence.

 Submission of this application form does not guarantee the Artist in Residence’s attendance of the proposed invitation.